Skip to Content

 Cruise Attire

-Whether roundtrip or one-way, Cruises to Hawaii are typical to Aloha style, which is more casual and far less formal.
+Whether roundtrip or one-way, cruises to Hawaii are typical to Aloha style, which is more casual and far less formal.
 On one formal night, we had the option to dine in colorful Hawaiian clothing.

 Men showed up in Hawaiian shirts, and women wore bright floral dresses.
 Yes, Hawaiian shirts are a must and available at most shops, including the inexpensive ABC Stores and Walmart.